peyoot/dey-aio-manifest/README.md

 ##update
-change meta-ros and meta-qt5 version to kirkstone-next
+change meta-ros and meta-qt5 version to kirkstone-next change meta-ros back to kirkstone to debug openmp issue

 ## dey-aio ，A toolset to quickly enable Digi SOM Yocto development environment
 This repository (dey-aio-manifest) contains the manifest files for the dey-aio toolset.